onexianjian/v8wiki/Building-from-Source.md

 ```
 gclient
 ```
 4.)
-Go into the directory where you want to download the V8 source into and execute the following into your terminal/shell:
+Go into the directory where you want to download the V8 source into and execute the following in your terminal/shell:
 ```
 fetch v8
 cd v8